kiwix/kiwix-js-pwa/screenshots/Demo-OPFS_Chrome_Android.md

 ## Chromium browsers have first-class support for PWAs on Android

-**Chromium** browsers (Chrome, Edge, Samsung, etc.) supports installing PWAs on Android (as well as on Desktop), and also have large quotas for the Origin Private File System (OPFS).
-Installing the PWA useful, because the app runs in its own dedicated session and has its own icon in your Home Screen (or Start menu on Windows).
+**Chromium** browsers (Chrome, Edge, Samsung, etc.) support installing PWAs on Android (as well as on Desktop), and also have large quotas for the Origin Private File System (OPFS).
+Installing the PWA is wothwhile, because the app runs in its own dedicated session and has its own icon in your Home Screen (or Start menu on Windows).
+However, you can still use it fully offline just by bookmarking https://pwa.kiwix.org/ in your browser.

 ## Why bother using the OPFS if I can just pick a file from anywhere?